 Located on Vashon Island, the center is part of the life of the island while serving the wider Puget Sound area.
 Starting in January 2020 you will be able to find us in West Seattle as well.
 Our community is open to all regardless of age, ethnicity, religious affiliation, disability, or gender identity, or sexual orientation.

-We hold practice a few times a week and schedule a number of retreats annually.
+We hold practice daily and schedule a number of retreats annually.
 We also offer dharma study classes, discussion groups, community service opportunities, a precepts program and an ordination program.
 We are members of the Interfaith Council to Prevent Homelessness and the Northwest Dharma Association.

 Some at the Zen Center have been practicing Zen or other forms of meditations for decades and some are just starting out.
 Some attend services with other spiritual communities in addition to Zen.